Fajurion/pipes/README.md

 # pipes
 Pipes is a framework we use at Fajurion to handle real-time messaging for our chat app.
 It works across multiple nodes with multiple servers for ultimate scalability.
-We are currently working on bringing more protocols to the framework with UDP hopefully being added soon.
+It currently works with UDP and WebSockets.
+There is still some need for performance improvements in the future, but it will be fine for small applications.